CiscoDevNet/terraform-provider-intersight/website/docs/d/os_configuration_file.html.markdown

 ---
+subcategory: "os"
 layout: "intersight"
 page_title: "Intersight: intersight_os_configuration_file"
-sidebar_current: "docs-intersight-data-source-os-configuration-file"
 description: |-
   A ConfigurationFile is an OS specific answer file that helps with the unattended installation.
 The file can also be a template file with placeholders instead of actual answers.
 Intersight supports the golang template syntax specified in https://golang.org/pkg/text/template/.